 Bottom Line: Unless you are tuna fishing, make your ceviche from pre-frozen fish.
 It’s just a smart thing to do.

 Once it’s been properly frozen, however, the sky’s the limit.
-Traditional Peruvian ceviche typically has onions, chiles, cilantro and sometimes corn and tomatoes.
+A traditional Peruvian ceviche recipe typically has onions, chiles, cilantro and sometimes corn and tomatoes.
 I normally go that route and serve an appetizer-style ceviche that’s great eaten on tortilla chips.
 Fantastic for a light dinner, or to put out when you are watching football or having a party.

 I find that white, lean fish work best for ceviche.
 I've made it with bluefish and salmon before but I don't like it so much; you might have a different opinion.
 My standard ceviche fish is Pacific rockfish or lingcod that's been pre-frozen.
 Any sort of snapper, grouper, black seabass, porgy, sea trout, white seabass or yellowtail will work, as will pre-frozen freshwater fish like walleye or perch.